justinmahar/netlify-domain-redirector/README.md

 - [View Default Setup Page](https://netlify-redirector.netlify.app/)

-Once you set up your redirects, this page will no longer appear.
+Once you set up your redirects properly, this page will no longer appear.

 ## Setup